boyrazcan33/Pl4ytechSeleniumTest/README.md

-﻿# PlaytechSeleniumTest

-Playtech Website Automation:
+Playtech Selenium Testing
-This project uses Selenium WebDriver with Java to automate testing tasks on the Playtech People website.
+Simple Selenium WebDriver project for testing different sections of the Playtech People website.
-What it does
+What It Does
-The automation performs the following tasks:
+This project runs automated tests on the Playtech People website to:

-Finds and lists all locations from the "Locations" tab Gets the Casino product suite description from the "Who we are" section Finds job links for positions in Tartu and Tallinn, Estonia
+Check locations listed under the Locations tab
+Find the Casino product description in the "Who we are" section Get job links for positions in Tartu and Tallinn

 Features

-Uses coordinate-based clicking for all interactions Exports test results to a text file
+Clicks using screen coordinates instead of normal element clicks Saves test results to a text file with timestamp
-Implemented with JUnit 5 for better test structure
+Uses JUnit 5 for running tests

-Setup
+Requirements

+Java 11 or higher recommended (Java 8 might work but isn't ideal) Selenium WebDriver
+JUnit 5
+WebDriverManager

+Running the Tests

+Clone this repo
-Make sure you have Java installed
+Make sure you have the required libraries
-Clone this repository
-Import it as a Maven project
-Run the tests using JUnit
+Run PlaytechTestNew class as a JUnit test

+When the tests finish running, check your project folder for a text file with the results.
+Notes

+The tests handle the cookie popup automatically
+Each test runs in a separate browser session